magento/architecture/design-documents/background-processes/background-processes-proposal.md

 d: No reporting or alerting of the above condition

 # Staged Approach
-The overhaul of the background processing within Magento is an large project with high impact to to the current public API's and implementation of the current Magento Cron.
+The overhaul of the background processing within Magento is an large project with high impact to the current public API's and implementation of the current Magento Cron.

 ## Stage 1 - Framework